-Option A - Outer Strip open to the public
+Option 1 - Outer Strip open to the public

-The new connection at point 10 could be unrestricted, making the Outer Strip accessible to the public from both ends.
-The loop by the front door, points 7, could be opened to vehicles.
+The new connection could be unrestricted, making the Outer Strip accessible to the public from both ends.
+The loop by the front door could be opened to vehicles.
 Gates 1 to 6 would be retained.
 Everyone could drive or walk to the front entrance to see the grand façade.
 This would make visitor, tradesperson and emergency services access easy.
 It would also be excellent for marketing Willsmere to potential buyers.
 Visitor parking could remain as is.
 The public are likely to use this connection to travel between Princess Street and the Boulevard, especially during peak periods.